jeff-hamm/LCAnalyzeFFT/README.md

 clock rate than the Teensy 3/3.1.
 Furthermore, it is missing a great number of features that improve the performance of DSP code like this.
-The library currently uses a significant perfentage of the memory and processing time available to the device.
+The library currently uses a significant percentage of the memory and processing time available to the device.
 That said, there should be enough processing power left over to do some simple visualizations.

-Of special note, by default, the implementation does not use overlapping FFT windows, nor does it average transforms together to create a more stable form.
+Of special note, by default, the implementation does not use overlapping FFT windows, nor does it average transforms together to create a more stable signal.
 If you would like to use this feature, remove the _#define NOAVG_ symbol from the LCAnalyzeFFT header.
 Note that there will be very little memory remaining on the device for other features.